sishirbhattarai/Sishir-Updated-Portfolio/README.md

+My site is ready to be published at https://sishirbhattarai.github.io/Sishir-Updated-Portfolio/.

 # Unit 08 Project 1 Homework: Professional Materials

 Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.